 The Claymore mine is an anti-personnel mine named after a Scottish sword.
-In contrast to ordinary land mines that detonates when stepped on, Claymore mines fires 700 steel balls in a horizontal 60° fan-shaped arc that is 2 meters high and 50 meters wide (it can go up to 100 meters wide).
+Unlike ordinary land mines that detonate when stepped on, a Claymore mine fires 700 steel balls in a horizontal 60° fan-shaped arc that is 2 meters high and 50 meters wide (it can go up to 100 meters wide).

-At present, the M18A1 Claymore (replacing the M18 Claymore) is used by militaries around the world.
+At present, the M18A1 Claymores replaces the old M18 Claymores, and is used by militaries around the world.

-The Claymore mine has an effective range of 50 meters.
-The maximum range from the front is 250 meters.
-In other words, the 700 steel balls will kill or severely injure anyone facing its front within a 50 meter distance; any further than that up to 250 meters, the lethality of the blast decreases.
-The mine is usually detonated once the enemy approaches the killing range.
+The Claymore mine has an effective range of 50 metres, with a maximum range of 250 meters facing the front.
+In other words, the 700 steel balls will kill or severely injure anyone facing its front within a 50 meter distance; the lethality of the steel ball blast decreases as the distance increases from 50 metres to 250 meters.
+Hence, the mine is usually detonated once the enemy reaches the killing range.

 Although the Claymore mine is mainly a defensive device, it has applications in a limited amount of offensive operations.
 When the mine is used in controlled detonation for an ambush operation, they are regarded as offensive weapons.
 A remote control or non-electrical trigger is used for detonation.